opencog/learn/run-config/dict-combined/README.md

 "classic" Link Grammar style parses.
 If these are missing or insufficient to allow a full parse, then word-pair data is used to supplement the missing linkages.
-If no disjunct data is available at all, then the resulting parses are Maximimum Planar Graph parses: parses that draw links between words in such a way as to maximize the MI between word-pairs.
+If no disjunct data is available at all, then the resulting parses are Maximum Planar Graph parses: parses that draw links between words in such a way as to maximize the MI between word-pairs.